 Speaking of changes, Expect This Change to the Produce Aisle at Your Grocery Store.

 The supermarket bakery and flower shops are not just placed at the front of the supermarket for your convenience.
 They are the best-smelling items, and those smells can trigger your hunger.
 Supermarkets use your sense of smell against you by making you hungrier, which causes you to fill up your cart more and spend more money.

 Grocery stores always have soothing music playing while you shop.
 It may add to the peace and serenity of shopping for food, but it's not doing your wallet any favors.
 This music is being played so you slow your pace and linger in the store for longer.
 They're hoping to keep you walking around the store so you aimlessly fill up your cart, causing you to spend more money.

 Rewards cards do come with a few exclusive deals, but overall they're used as a gimmick by grocery stores to make you spend more money.
-Think about it: these rewards cards are mainly based off a point system, which gives you a certain amount of points per dollar spent.
-In order to receive special deals, you need a minimum number of points to actually get your reward, which gives you an incentive to spend more.
-Getting a rewards card can be a money saver if used right but use it wisely.
+Think about it: these rewards cards are mainly based on a point system, which gives you a certain amount of points per dollar spent.
+In order to receive special deals, you need a minimum number of points to get your reward, which gives you an incentive to spend more.
+Getting a rewards card can be a money saver if used right—just use it wisely.

 Prices ending in $0.99